Hd28br/hd28br-modules/README.md

 });
 ```

-### Can't import a module, Because of CORB ? use Internet.js.
+### Can't import a module because of CORB?
+Use Internet.js.

 ```javascript
 var Web = Internet.Requests;